A rehabilitated osprey about to be released into the wild.

 Rowena Wildlife Clinic is a 501(c)3 nonprofit.
 All donations are tax-deductible to the full extent of the law.
 If you would like us to mail you a receipt for tax purposes, please be sure to e-mail your address.

 And even for this bird I've never seen

 or for the empty prairie at dawn.

 (From Adopt-A-Prairie-Chicken by Erica Caldwell)

-If you prefer, you can donate via the Network For Good registry of non-profits (though they deduct a 4.75% fee for their services).
+Or you can donate via the Network For Good registry of non-profits .

 Or you can always do it the old-fashioned way: send a check!
 There's never a fee and you know every cent will go right to the Clinic.
 Send mail to: